mylms/Arduino-Matrix-Clock/README.md

 In v1.5 it's possible to invert display ("i" parameter) and control clock by a IR remote control.
 You have to change IR Remote control codes in sketch to your codes.
 You can use IrTest.ino for test you receiver and get your remote control codes.

 You can control clock by the buttons, Serial port and/or IR remote control.
-If you do not want to use IR remote control you do not have to connect VS 838...
+If you do not want to use IR remote control you do not have to connect VS 838...or you can use version 1.4.

 **Menu:**